socmov/uxdxconf/_posts/2018-08-29-uxdx-community-2018-execution-dx.md

 ## Continuous Improvement: Where is the Value?
 New tools and processes enable even further ideas that once didn’t seem possible.
 Automation removes so many of the previous problems that the purpose of having different environments for different stages of testing is being brought into question.
 Some teams are starting to question the need for pre-production environments completely.
 Natalia Bartol and Fabio Cognigni from Hudson Bay Company, gave a talk on [No Risk, no reward.
 The joys of testing in Production](https://youtu.be/e2x-IUSo3sI).
 The team reviewed the challenges that they faced in their pre-production environments from configuration synchronisation, to valid data setup, to third party service predictability.
 In this instance the solution the team came up with was that it would be more efficient, and higher quality, to release code straight to production and test it there.
 Hudson Bay Company manage a platform product that support multiple brands such as Saks Fifth Avenue, Galeria Kaufhof, Gilt and more.
 Each brand is isolated from the other on the platform so the team created a new company just for testing.
 Code is released to this brand where is is tested under more real-world conditions.
 Once everything passes the code is released to other brands.
 When teams are in learning mode many different solution to previously challenging problems can appear.

-> “When teams are in learning mode many different solution to previously challenging problems can appear.” - Tweet this
+> “When teams are in learning mode many different solution to previously challenging problems can appear.” - <a href="https://ctt.ac/VZ3s5" target="_blank">Tweet This</a>

 # Deploy
 ![uxdx-model-deploy.png]({{site.baseurl}}/images/uxdx-model-deploy.png)